 The relationship between braces and gingivitis

-Braces can work wonders in the straightening of your teeth.
+Braces or invisible aligners can work wonders in the straightening of your teeth.
 Straighter teeth would give a person more self-confidence and the perfect smile.
 However, this may come at a price, because if you do not practice good oral hygiene, having braces can cause many oral problems, this includes the dreaded gum disease gingivitis.

 The accumulation of plaque can be more serious consequences on the oral health of people who are wearing braces rather than those who aren’t.
 This is because it is more difficult to make sure that no food particles get stuck in between the brackets and the teeth.
 Braces sometimes have the knack of pushing small food particles into the brackets when a person bites into food.
 Most of these particles will get washed off after brushing or when a liquid comes into contact with them, but there is a chance that small particles can still get left behind in the little spaces between your gums, teeth and in between the brackets themselves.
 Bacteria will live and breed in these small particles, causing plaque, which will, in turn, cause gingivitis.